hakangundogdu/hakangundogdu/README.md

 ### Hi there 👋 I'm Hakan
 I am a frontend developer. 💻
+I have a background in fnance/fintech and graphic design.

-React / Typescript / Redux /NextJS
+React / Typescript / Redux / NextJS
 TailwindCSS / HTML / CSS / CSS Animations

 #### Connect with me :